Mikalai Varabei: Assets and international sanctions

-As of 2019, 100% of share in OOO Interservis belonged to OOO Krasny Bor.
+As of 2019, 100% of shares in OOO Interservis belonged to OOO Krasny Bor.
 99% of OOO Krasny Bor was owned by Varabei, 1% was owned by his wife Tamara.
 OOO Krasny Bor also owns one of the biggest hunting farms in Belarus.
 In 2019, Ezhednevnik magazine put Varabei on 16th place in its top-200 of Belarusian wealthy and influential businessmen.

 On 17 December 2020, the Council of the European Union imposed sanctions on both Varabei and Shakutsin (EU Regulation No 2020/2129).
 According to the regulation, Varabei was recognized "benefiting from and supporting the Lukashenka regime" for his activities in Bremino Group, which enjoyed several forms of support by the government, including tax breaks.
 On 21 June 2021, his two companies, Bremino and NNK, were added to the EU list as well.
 Varabei and these two companies were also sanctioned by the United Kingdom, Switzerland, and Canada.